Extended Hand Tracking Sample

 First, make sure to have

 Hand Tracking enabled in the OpenXR project settings.

 Then, import samples from QCHT Unity Interactions package.

-Assets > Samples > QCHT Unity Interactions > 3.2.10 > QCHT Interactions Samples.
+Once it's done, all the scenes can be found in Assets > Samples > QCHT Unity Interactions > [package version number] > QCHT Interactions Samples.

 Before testing Hand Tracking samples, it is necessary to add all scenes to the Build Settings.

 This sample is split into 4 scenes.
 The QCHT Sample - Menu main scene which combines all of them.

 The main menu allows you to switch between scenes, interactions and hand avatar.
 Displaying an avatar in an AR context is not recommended in general.

 Interact proximally with a 3D object with snapping (pink cube) or without snapping (blue cube).

 When the user interacts (by doing a pinch) with the pink cube, the avatar of their hand will snap on it, as preset in the Proximal Snapping Editor.